Mantater/SGZ-Diary/README.md

     - Reset your password

 ## Features:
-- Simple and intuitive interface: Login → Menu → Write/View entries → Reset password
+- Simple and intuitive interface: Login → Menu → Write/View entries, Reset password
 - Default password is blank ("") — just press Login
 - Automatically creates a new database if one doesn’t exist
 - All entries are stored securely in a local SQLite database